guicoma/RNMList/README.md

 A React Native project showcasing the list of characters that appear on the popular TV show "Rick and Morty".

 This project is based on the Expo framework.
+Utilizing the [The Rick and Morty API](https://rickandmortyapi.com/)

+## Demo
+Lastest build is hosted at [https://rnmlist.expo.app](https://rnmlist.expo.app)

 ## Getting started
 Once you have downloaded the repo.
 Enter the directory and install all dependencies.